devgateway/www.developmentgateway.org/_posts/2014-05-30-announcing-a-new-minerva-initiative-grant-to-study-complex-emergencies-in-asia.md

 created: 1401461993
 old_path: news/announcing-new-minerva-initiative-grant-study-complex-emergencies-asia
 title: Announcing a New Minerva Initiative Grant to Study Complex Emergencies in Asia
-lede: We’re thrilled to announce the U.S. Department of Defense’s Minerva Initiative has awarded a $1.9 million grant to the Robert S. Strauss Center for International Security and Law.
+excerpt: We’re thrilled to announce the U.S. Department of Defense’s Minerva Initiative has awarded a $1.9 million grant to the Robert S. Strauss Center for International Security and Law.
 As a Strauss Center research partner, Development Gateway will support the exploration of complex emergencies in Asia by creating a series of new